-The Clyde Coastal Path (CCP) runs from the Kelly Burn (between Wemyss Bay and Skelmorlie) round the coast or over the muir to Greenock, then across the Erskine Bridge to Milngavie.
+The Clyde Coastal Path (CCP) runs from the Kelly Burn (between Wemyss Bay and Skelmorlie) over the High Muirland Route or round the Low Coastal Route to Greenock, then across the Erskine Bridge to Milngavie.
+Spurs from Partick and Paisley were added in 2017.

 The CCP can be considered to be in three sections, viz:

-The first section, Kelly Burn to Greenock, can be achieved either by the coastal route of 20.6 km or by the muir at 17.8 km.
+The first section, Kelly Burn to Greenock, can be achieved the High Muirland Route at 19.5 km or by the Low Coastal route which is 4.5 km longer.

-The two routes in Section 1 can be used together as a circular walk of 38.4 km.
-The Clyde Coastal Path therefore consists of over 76 km of path.
+The two routes in Section 1 can be used together as a circular walk of 44.6 km.
+The Partick Spur is 18.8 km and the Paisley Spur is 5.2 km.
+The Clyde Coastal Path therefore consists of 108.7 km of path.

 The walk is a delightful mixture of town and farmland walks combined with high muirland.
 The walker should always be aware of his or her equipment, experience and the current and forecast weather.
 If in doubt, do not tackle a section.
 It will be there another day.
 Make sure you are!